Last updated on January 27, 2026

 Decks like this that rely on establishing a big board state can be a little scary to play.
 With three opponents and a whole host of board wipes to look out for, you want to make sure you don’t lose momentum.

 Cards like Mithril Coat and Swiftfoot Boots can help keep some of your more important creatures safe.
-This way, even if you lose a few, you aren’t starting from scratch.
+This way, even if you lose a few, you won't start from scratch.

 Instant speed spells like Inspiring Call are another good way to keep your creatures safe.
-Ripples of Potential can protect any of your creatures with counters on them, which will likely be a lot of them in this deck.
-It also gives you the option to phase out or not, meaning this can be used as a protective spell or just to give yourself a few extra counters.
+Ripples of Potential can protect any of your creatures with counters on them, which is a lot of them in this deck.
+It also gives you the option to phase out or not, meaning this can be used as a protective spell that retains their counters or just to give yourself a few extra.

 The Mana Base